Keyboard shortcuts

 Kennel delegates process supervision to systemd and HTTP routing to Caddy, keeping the core focused on build orchestration and resource provisioning.

 Systemd transient units are created via D-Bus using the zbus crate.
-Units are placed in the kennel.slice cgroup for aggregate accounting.
+Units are placed in the kennel.slice cgroup for aggregate accounting, with CPUAccounting, MemoryAccounting, IOAccounting, and TasksAccounting enabled so per-deployment resource usage is queryable from cgroup metrics by anything scraping systemd_unit_* or systemd_slice_* (e.g. prometheus-systemd-exporter filtered to kennel-* units).
 Transient units survive kennel crashes since they are independent of the kennel process.

 Caddy routes are managed via the admin API.
 Each deployment gets a route identified by @id for individual add/remove operations.
 Caddy handles TLS certificate provisioning, HTTP/3, static file serving, reverse proxying, and SPA fallback.